 In Vedic The study of the influence of celestial bodies on earth and humans, it is believed that any event or work done during this period auspicious or inauspicious repeats twice.
 All inauspicious events should be avoided during Dwipushkar Yoga (dosha).

-Shanti Puja or donation should be done, if some family member dies during this yoga.
-The dates of Dwipushkar Yoga could be obtained from Panchanga.
+Shanti Puja or donation should be done if some family member dies during this yoga.
+The dates of Dwipushkar Yoga could be obtained from Panchanga or Hindu calendar.

 Dwipushkar yoga or dosha is believed to be created due to a certain combination of elements, i.e. specific weekday, date and A group of visible stars making a figure and visible at the night sky.
 Constellations (Nakshatras) are 27 divisions of zodiac, each measuring 13.20'.
 They are also termed as Lunar mansions (Nakshatra in Indian Vedic astrology) (Nakshatra).

-If a work is done or an event takes place on a weekday (Var) i.e., Sunday, Tuesday or Saturday coincides with any of a date( Bhadra Tithi) i.e. Dwitiya (2nd), Saptami (7th) or Dwadashi (12th) and any of Dwipad Nakshatra, i.e. Mrigashira, Chitra or Dhanishta, (their rest two Pad are in another sign), Dwipushkar Yoga is created.
+If a work is done or an event takes place on a weekday (Var) i.e., Sunday, Tuesday or Saturday coincides with any of a Bhadra Tithi, i.e. Dwitiya (2nd), Saptami (7th) or Dwadashi (12th); during any of these Dwipad Nakshatra, Mrigashira, Chitra or Dhanishta, (their rest two Padas are in another sign), Dwipushkar Yoga is created.

-Some kind of Shanti Puja or donation has to be done after consulting a learned astrologer, if someone in the family dies during such Yoga (dosha).
-Auspicious work should be done during this period to achieve best results.
+Some kind of Shanti Puja or donation has to be done after consulting a learned astrologer if someone in the family dies during such Yoga (dosha).
+Auspicious work should be done during this period to achieve the best results.

-Tripushkar Yoga is created due to a certain combination of a Tripad Nakshatra with these following three elements:
+Tripushkar Yoga is created due to a certain combination of a Tripada Nakshatra with these following three elements: